beanbeanjuice/back-to-the-jungle/ProjectDocument.md

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**

+Our game has 7 different scenes connected by a LevelLoader script, the coding for this script was delegated to another member.
+Additionally in our gameplay scene, there are three different UI's: GameplayUI, EndScreenUI, and PauseScreenUI which are handled by the [GameplayManager.cs](https://github.com/beanbeanjuice/back-to-the-jungle/blob/4e25ce0b368f4d0fa16ddbc44c73377dddeb11ee/Jetpack/Assets/Scripts/Scenes/GameplayManager.cs).
+The logic in the script is referenced from [Brackeys](https://www.youtube.com/watch?v=JivuXdrIHK0&t=273s).

+When the player first loads up the game, they are greeted by the StartScreen scene which displays the title of our game.
+This then automatically loads into the StartMenu scene.

 ### Movement and Physics - [William][william-github]

 [william-github]: https://www.github.com/beanbeanjuice